dbylen/efd/05-storytelling/index.md

 Now what?

 ## Not a 100% instructions on how to be creative from a student that has almost burned out while doing her thesis
+I'd recommend you to interlace your time with pleasant moments.
+It requires a good time schedule tho.
+I think you know yourself the best, so I'm not going to tell you how to set your time productively as I don't know how much time you need for your specific projects.

+After you set your time you just add some extra to it.

+## My process
+1. Idea (Catching ideas while riding the tram, taking a shower or before the sleep time)
+2. A beer with friends or a run
+3. Moodboard & sketch
+4. A beer with friends or a run
+5. First drafts
+6. A beer with friends or a run

+Oh lord, the tea is = not going crazy about it, giving yourself a break to let it breathe, have a proper time management.

+Now I see.

+And lastly...
+One more tip for you buddy.
+## Get inspired outside!